Croatia Boat Charter & Yacht Rentals

 There are many low-cost tours available in the cities, and quite a few national parks along the coastline charge minimal fees.
 There are also free activities to consider, like the water toys available on your yacht, not to mention sailing itself.

-You might notice I did not recommend sailing bareboat as a means to cutting back on costs.
+You might notice we did not recommend sailing bareboat as a means to cutting back on costs.
 Why not?
-While you can save money if you choose to forego hiring a skipper or full crew, budgeting should only be one of your considerations.
-Your top concern should be safety.
-If you are not an experienced sailor, having a skipper onboard will not only ensure you have a lot more fun but will keep you and your traveling companions safe should you hit a rough patch of ocean or inclement weather.
+While you can save money if you choose to forego hiring a skipper or full crew, your top concern should be safety.
+If you are not an experienced sailor, and you don't possess the valid license, it is obligatory to hire a skipper.

 The bottom line is this: Whatever interests you, you do not need to pay an arm and a leg to have a great time on a Croatian sailing holiday.
 Draft up a budget, and then make up an itinerary based on what you are willing to spend.
 And don’t forget to ask your charter company, skipper and crew for recommendations.
 Their expert knowledge can save you a lot of money while helping you to experience the best of Croatia!